Connect with others who understand.

 • Elevate

-Some researchers estimate that 20 percent of people with systemic lupus erythematosus (SLE), the most common type of lupus, have fibromyalgia (versus 2 percent of the general U.S. adult population).
-Fibromyalgia causes widespread pain throughout the body and greater sensitivity to pain.
+Some researchers estimate that 20 percent of people with systemic lupus erythematosus (SLE), the most common type of lupus, have fibromyalgia.
+In comparison, up to 5 percent of the general population has fibromyalgia.

-Many people with lupus rely on steroid medications to reduce inflammation, especially during lupus flare-ups.
-Unfortunately, steroids come with side effects, particularly when taken in high doses over long periods.
-One potential side effect is avascular necrosis, a condition that occurs when not enough blood gets to the bone, leading to pressure buildup, weakened bones, and cell death.
+Many people with lupus take steroid medications to reduce inflammation, especially during lupus flare-ups.
+However, steroids can cause side effects, particularly when taken in high doses over long periods.
+One possible side effect is avascular necrosis, which happens when blood flow to a bone is reduced or blocked.
+Without enough blood, pressure builds up inside the bone, weakening it and causing bone tissue to die.

-Avascular necrosis typically affects the shoulders, knees, or hips and can lead to stiff muscles and muscle spasms.
-If you have this condition and it limits your mobility or causes pain, your doctor may recommend surgery as treatment.
+Avascular necrosis often affects the shoulders, knees, or hips and can lead to stiff muscles and muscle spasms.
+If you have avascular necrosis and it limits your mobility or causes pain, your doctor may recommend surgery as treatment.

-The shoulder is fitted like a ball in a socket, and the rotator cuff is a group of four muscles that help the shoulder joint rotate and remain in the right position.
-Rotator cuff injuries are a common cause of shoulder pain, even in people without lupus, affecting two million people in the United States each year, per the American Academy of Orthopaedic Surgeons.
+The shoulder joint works like a ball in a socket, and the rotator cuff — a group of four muscles and tendons — helps keep the shoulder joint stable and rotating smoothly.
+Rotator cuff injuries are a common cause of shoulder pain, even for people without lupus.
+Each year, about two million people in the United States experience this type of injury, according to the American Academy of Orthopaedic Surgeons.

-• Doing repetitive lifting or overhead activities (like tennis players or painters do)
+• Do repetitive lifting or overhead activities (like tennis, swimming, or painting)

 To diagnose a rotator cuff tear, your doctor will test your arm strength and range of motion.
-They may also confirm the diagnosis with imaging tests, such as an X-ray, MRI, or ultrasound.
+They may confirm the diagnosis with imaging tests such as an X-ray, MRI, or ultrasound.

 6. Chest Pain Must Be Taken Seriously